rizaledc/IPSD-Assigment/Modul 1/Readme.md

 ## Referensi

-### Referensi:

-1. Shaw, Z. A. (2017). *Learn Python the Hard Way: A Very Simple Introduction to the Terrifyingly Beautiful World of Computers and Code*.
+[1] Shaw, Z. A. (2017). *Learn Python the Hard Way: A Very Simple Introduction to the Terrifyingly Beautiful World of Computers and Code*.
 Addison-Wesley.

-2. Lutz, M. (2019). *Python Crash Course: A Hands-On, Project-Based Introduction to Programming*.
+[2] Lutz, M. (2019). *Python Crash Course: A Hands-On, Project-Based Introduction to Programming*.
 No Starch Press.

-3. McKinney, W. (2017). *Python for Data Analysis: Data Wrangling with Pandas, NumPy, and IPython*.
+[3] McKinney, W. (2017). *Python for Data Analysis: Data Wrangling with Pandas, NumPy, and IPython*.
 O'Reilly Media.

-4. Zandbergen, P. A. (2020). *Python Scripting for ArcGIS Pro*.
+[4] Zandbergen, P. A. (2020). *Python Scripting for ArcGIS Pro*.
 Esri Press.

-5. Oliphant, T. E. (2015). *Guide to NumPy*.
+[5] Oliphant, T. E. (2015). *Guide to NumPy*.
 Createspace Independent Publishing Platform.